Erik0810/BullBearRadar/inno_setup/README.md

-# Stock Sentiment Analyzer Installer
+# BullBearRadar Installer

 This directory contains the necessary files to create a Windows installer for the Stock Sentiment Analyzer application.

-## Installation Package Features
+## For Developers

-The generated installer (`StockSentimentSetup.exe`) is a standalone package that can be shared and run on any Windows computer.
+The generated installer (`BullBearRadar.exe`) is a standalone package that can be shared and run on any Windows computer.
 It includes:

 - Automatic Python installation if not present
 - Installation of all required Python packages